kubermatic/docs/content/kubermatic/master/tutorials-howtos/external-clusters/aks/_index.en.md

 ## Delete the Node Pool

 {{% notice info %}}
-At least one systempool is required in a AKS cluster.
+At least one systempool is required in an AKS cluster.
 {{% /notice %}}

 Navigate to the cluster overview, scroll down to machine deployments and click on the delete icon next to the machine deployment you want to delete.